btettehquaye/ALTSCHOOL-2ND-SEMESTER-EXAMS/README.md

 ---
 ### Ansible-Playbook

-going into the ansible playbook you would discover there are 3 files present:
+Going into the ansible playbook you would discover there are 3 files present:

 - ansible.cfg
 - bash.yml